Whitewood mine: Environmental considerations

-Reclamation of the mine completed in 2015.
+Reclamation of the mine was completed in 2015.
 An important part of decommissioning a mine is the reclamation process that follows.
-TransAlta had made provisions for renaturalisation to continue as far as 2013, three years after the Whitewood mine is slated to close.
-Already, the coal-depleted portions of the site have been subject to rebeautification, with pits being reclaimed as lakes or being filled-in with backfill.
-Much of the backfill land is now lain with local subsoils and rich topsoils, which make the land suitable for agricultural use; the other parts of the reclaimed land have been made into forests and wetlands in a way that is designed to reflect the pre-mining environment.
+TransAlta had made provisions for ecological restoration to continue until 2013, three years after the Whitewood mine was slated to close.
+The coal-depleted portions of the site were subject to restoration, with pits being reclaimed as lakes or being filled with backfill.
+Much of the backfill land was laid with local subsoil and rich topsoil, which made the land suitable for agricultural use; the other parts of the reclaimed land were converted into forests and wetlands reflecting the pre-mining environment.

-When the mine is fully out of service, the power lines, service roads, sedimentation ponds, ditches, and other mining infrastructure will be removed, and their lands reconverted to their original forms.
-After the seeded vegetation takes root and grows, the mining site will hopefully show little evidence of having hosted a mine.
+Once the mine was fully out of service, the power lines, service roads, sedimentation ponds, ditches, and other mining infrastructure were removed, and the lands were reconverted to their original forms.
+Now that vegetation has taken root and grown, the mining site shows little evidence of having hosted a mine.